strongbox/strongbox-docs/docs/user-guide/application-properties.md

 ??? info "export STRONGBOX_DOWNLOAD_INDEXES_\${storageId}\_\* or <br> -Dstrongbox.download.indexes_\${storageId}_*"

-    Whether, or not to download the Maven indexes for all remote repositories in the `$storageId`.
+    Whether to download the Maven indexes for all remote repositories in the `$storageId`.

     Can be passed as `-Dstrongbox.download.indexes_${storageId}_*` or set via the env variable `STRONGBOX_DOWNLOAD_INDEXES_${storageId}_*`